MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

 >
 > If you're using classic SharePoint site templates, site images may not render correctly.
 This is because the policy prevents the original image files from being downloaded to the browser.
 >
-> For new tenants apps using ACS app-only token is disabled by default.
-It is recommended to use Azure AD app-only model which is modern and securer.
-But you can change the behavior by running ‘set-spotenant -DisableCustomAppAuthentication $false' (need latest SharePoint admin powershel)
+> For new tenants, apps using an ACS app-only access token is disabled by default.
+We recommend using the Azure AD app-only model which is modern and more secure.
+But you can change the behavior by running ‘set-spotenant -DisableCustomAppAuthentication $false' (needs the latest SharePoint admin PowerShell).

 ## Need more help?